stuttgart-things/manage-proxmox-resources/README.md

 stuttgart-things/manage-proxmox-resources
 =========================================

-This Ansible role can manage proxmox.
+This Ansible role manage proxmox resources.
 This role is based on api calls, no other binary is requiered by this role.

 ### Role installation:
 <details><summary><b>Install this role on your ansible host (click here)</b></summary>